shenchauhan/Fody/README.md

 ![Global property changed](Assets/propertychanged.png "Global PropertyChanged")

-in some cases you may not want a property to notify, in which case you can opt-out by specifying an attribute:
+in some cases, you may not want a property to notify, in which case you can opt-out by specifying an attribute:
 ```csharp
     [DoNotNotify]
     public string FirstName { get; set; }